-5.1.1 Providers subject to licensing

-To certify, describe the licensing requirements applicable to child care services provided within the state/territory by identifying the providers in your state/territory that are subject to licensing using the CCDF categories listed below.
+5.1.1 To certify, describe the licensing requirements applicable to child care services provided within the state/territory by identifying the providers in your state/territory that are subject to licensing using the CCDF categories listed below?
 Check, identify, and describe all that apply, and provide a citation to the licensing rule.

-[x] a.
+a.
 Center-based child care.